-Most people believe that you have to see veins bulging out of your legs to seek a diagnosis and treatment; this is simply not true.
-In many cases, people have no visual signs of vein disease and have only the symptoms.
+Most people believe that you have to see vessels bulging out of your legs to seek a diagnosis and treatment; this is simply not true.
+In many cases, people have no visual signs of vessels disease and have only the symptoms.
 Restless legs syndrome (RLS) is one of these instances.

 What Is Restless Legs Syndrome?